Hogwarts Legacy Tops the UK Retail Charts

-EA Sports FC 24 and Luigi's Mansion 2 HD remained in second and third places, respectively.
-Elden Ring is up three spots to fourth place, while Mario Kart 8 Deluxe dropped one spot to fifth place.
+EA Sports FC 24 dropped one spot to third place, while Mario Kart 8 Deluxe is up one spot to fourth place.
+Luigi's Mansion 2 HD fell two spots to fifth place and Minecraft remained in sixth place.

-Three games re-entered the top 10 with Cyberpunk 2077 Ultimate Edition in eighth place, Prince of Persia: The Lost Crown in ninth place, and The Witcher III: Wild Hunt Complete Edition in 10th place.
+Grand Theft Auto V remained in seventh place and The Witcher III: Wild Hunt GOTY Edition climbed up from 17th to eighth place.
+Elden Ring fell five spots to ninth place, while Super Mario Bros.
+Wonder is up four spots to 10th place.

+There was two other new release in the top 40 this week with DC Justice League: Cosmic Chaos debuting in 19th place and Final Fantasy VIII Remastered debuting in 40th place.

 Here are the top 10 best-selling titles for the week: